oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

   the device used by the resource owner.
 Protocol data and credentials are accessible to the resource owner.
 It is assumed that any client authentication credentials included in the application can be extracted.
-If such applications shall use client credentials, it is recommended to utilize the backend for frontend pattern.
-Dynamically issued credentials such as access tokens or refresh tokens can receive an acceptable level of protection.
-At a minimum, these credentials are protected from hostile servers with which the application may interact.
-On some platforms, these credentials might be protected from other applications residing on the same device.
+Dynamically issued access tokens and refresh tokens can receive an acceptable level of protection.
+On some platforms, these credentials might even be protected from other applications residing on the same device.
+If such applications wish to use client credentials, it is recommended to utilize the backend for frontend pattern, or issue the credentials at runtime using Dynamic Client Registration ({{RFC7591}}).

 ## Client Identifier {#client-identifier}